SidKwok/template-rwb/README.md

 ## Doc

 It is pretty much the same config as [vue-cli/webpack](https://github.com/vuejs-templates/webpack/tree/master/docs).
 If you are familiar with `vue-cli`, you may have a great joy with this boilerplate.
+If you want to have a peek of the structure, you can visit [`full-features` branch](https://github.com/SidKwok/react-webpack-boilerplate/tree/full-features).

 ### Pre-Processor